Rights and Responsibilities

 - Comply with all financial aid application deadlines.

-- Read and understand all documents you are asked to sign and keep copies for your records.
+- Read and understand all documents and agreements you sign and keep copies for your records.
+Accept responsibility for all agreements you sign.

 - Seek advice from a tax professional to determine if any portion of grants, fellowships, or scholarships are considered taxable income.